Loriowar/naturally/README.md

 several changes to handle the particular types of numbers that come up in statutes, such as *335.1, 336, 336a*, etc.

-`Naturally` will also sort "numbers" in college course code format such as *MATH101, MATH102, ...*.
+`NaturallyUnicode` will also sort "numbers" in college course code format such as *MATH101, MATH102, ...*.
 See the specs for examples.